Pr0ksy/MAXXOUT/README.md

-# 💪 MAXXOUT
+# 💪 MAXXOUT Website

-**MAXXOUT** is a gamified fitness web application that motivates users to train, complete challenges, and earn real rewards! 🎯
+**MAXXOUT** is a gamified fitness app that motivates users to train, complete challenges, and earn real rewards! 🎯

 ## 🚀 Features